 Results and Publications

-S. Goossens et al., “First Experimental Demonstration of Probabilistic Enumerative Sphere Shaping in Optical Fiber Communications” in Proceedings of the 24th OptoElectronics and Communications Conference (OECC) and 2019 International Conference on Photonics in Switching and Computing (PSC), Fukuoka, Japan, 2019, pp. 1-3.
+S. Goossens et al., “First Experimental Demonstration of Probabilistic Enumerative Sphere Shaping in Optical Fiber Communications” in Proc.
+Opto-Electron. and Commun.
+Conf. and Int.
+Conf. on Photon. in Switch. and Comput., Fukuoka, Japan, July 2019, (postdeadline paper, author’s version available: https://arxiv.org/abs/1908.00453).